If you’re thinking about becoming a welder, don’t hesitate!

 For students looking to join the industry with just one year of training, the certificate of completion in welding is offered after the student has completed 23 credit hours of general welding along with 9 hours of public education.

 In either case, the welding program of Utah State University is a solid choice for anyone seeking a career in welding.

 6. University of Alaska, Fairbanks

-Heading way up north again, the University of Alaska, Fairbanks is one of the top-rated public research universities in the country.
-Founded in 1917, it offers various programs including a welding program for aspiring welders.
+Heading north again, the University of Alaska, Fairbanks, is one of the top-rated public research universities in the country.
+Founded in 1917, it offers various programs, including a welding program for aspiring welders.

 Advanced students have the opportunity to work toward American Welding Society certification.

 7. Ferris State University